pooriyad/workout-tracker-server/README.md

 ## Description

-An app for tracking workout sessions and weight.
+The server side code of an app for tracking workout sessions and weight.

 ## Tech stack